AmanSinghNp/ASD-App/README.md

 # ASD Project - Iteration 2

-This iteration implements a static Admin Dashboard UI and prototype database setup for the ASD project.
+This iteration implements a fully functional Supermarket website and prototype database setup for the ASD project.

 ## Features Implemented